Low White Blood Cell Count and Leukemia | MyLeukemiaTeam

 • Neutrophils

-Each type plays a specific role, responding to different types of foreign bodies in specific ways.
-In general, normal WBCs fight off bodily infection from invading bacteria, viruses, and other pathogens (infection-causing organisms).
-WBCs are the soldiers of the body’s immune system.
+Each type plays a specific role, responding to potential threats in specific ways.
+In general, normal WBCs protect against infection from invading bacteria, viruses, and other pathogens (infection-causing organisms).
+WBCs are the soldiers of the immune system.

 Normal White Blood Cell Counts

-The normal range of white blood cells found in every microliter of blood differs for adults and children.
-According to the Leukemia & Lymphoma Society, normal blood cell count falls within the following ranges:
+The normal concentration of WBCs differs for adults and children.
+According to the Leukemia & Lymphoma Society, normal blood WBC counts fall within the following ranges:

 • 55 percent to 70 percent neutrophils